Latent Emissions, Chakaia Booker

 Now into her second three-year term, Angie finds being on the board more fun and enlightening than she had even anticipated.

-Currently, she serves as vice president of the Development Division which includes working with the chairs of the Christmas benefit and with the marketing chair to encourage membership growth.
+After serving as vice president of the Development Division which includes working with the chairs of the Christmas benefit and with the marketing chair to encourage membership growth, she is now finishing up her term as President.
 She's also involved with developing sources of funds for activities of the Friends, increasing the visibility of the museum, and introducing new ideas to the administration and executive committee.

 Along with Kathy Reddy-White, Angie co-chaired one of the Christmas benefits.
 "Everybody thinks that sounds so daunting, but Heidi (Williams, former program coordinator for the Friends) had it all down.
 She made it easy for us," Angie says.
 Of the board, Angie says that members aren't pressured into becoming involved, but if they are looking for something to make themselves feel more a part of the Snite Museum and the Friends, there are a lot of ways to actively participate.
 "You can enjoy the luncheon meetings, or you can chair a committee" says Angie, who recently became a docent as well.